Learn how to receive basic and advanced stats from our SDKs.

 The SDKs provide developers with the dedicated events on call quality.
 You can subscribe to them in order to handle codec mismatch, latency, and so on:

+No Audio Signal (Android, iOS) is triggered when no audio is captured by the microphone.
 You can measure how critical an issue is by looking at its code name returned in the event, see the nearby article about it.

 We recommend the following approaches for gathering connection stats and/or developing custom tools for tracking issues.